d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 $$\mathbf{g} \leftarrow \min\left(1, \frac{\theta}{\|\mathbf{g}\|}\right) \mathbf{g}.$$

 By doing so we know that the gradient norm never exceeds $\theta$ and that the updated gradient is entirely aligned with the original direction $\mathbf{g}$.
 It also has the desirable side-effect of limiting the influence any given minibatch (and within it any given sample) can exert on the weight vectors.
 This bestows a certain degree of robustness to the model.
 Gradient clipping provides a quick fix to the gradient exploding.
-While it doesn't entire solve the problem, it is one of the many techniques to alleviate it.
+While it does not entire solve the problem, it is one of the many techniques to alleviate it.

 Below we define a function to clip the gradients of a model that is either a `RNNModelScratch` instance or a Gluon model.
 Also note that we compute the gradient norm over all parameters.